My business is Franchises. Ratings. Success stories. Ideas. Work and education

 Marketing is a complex of organizational and technical functions of an enterprise related to the sale of goods and services.

-Marketing is a system of activities to study the market and actively influence consumer demand.
+Marketing is a system of measures to study the market and actively influence consumer demand.

-According to the definition of the Academy of Management of the Russian Federation: marketing is a system of measures to study the market, manage the production of competitive goods and services and their effective sales with the aim of making a profit or other commercial effect.
+According to the definition of the Academy of Management of the Russian Federation: marketing is a system of measures for studying the market, managing the production of competitive goods and services and their effective marketing in order to make a profit or other commercial effect.

 Modern marketing concept.

-Successful activity in markets requires, on the one hand, increasing the competitiveness of products based on the achievements of science and technology, and on the other, systematic improvement of forms and methods commercial work.
+Successful activity in the markets requires, on the one hand, increasing the competitiveness of products based on the achievements of science and technology, and on the other hand, the systematic improvement of forms and methods. commercial work.
 These two interrelated factors ultimately determine the level economic efficiency activities.

-In contrast to the previously dominant approach, when sales links were tasked with selling already produced products, the marketing concept assumes that business decisions should be based not so much on production capabilities as on market requirements.
-Therefore, the management process begins with a thorough analysis of the market, its conditions, current and future needs, and the activities of competing firms.
-On this basis, a marketing program is developed, promising directions investment and sales activities.
-In other words, marketing means close interaction between the spheres of production and circulation, contributing to the efficiency of commercial operations.
+In contrast to the previously dominant approach, when the marketing links were tasked with selling already manufactured products, the concept of marketing assumes that economic decisions should be based not so much on production possibilities as on market requirements.
+Therefore, the management process begins with a thorough analysis of the market, its conjuncture, current and future needs, and the activities of competing firms.
+On this basis, a marketing program is developed, determined promising directions investment and marketing activities.
+In other words, marketing means the close interaction between the spheres of production and circulation, which contributes to the efficiency of commercial operations.

-The essence of marketing is that the company’s activities in the market must ensure:
+The essence of marketing lies in the fact that the activities of the company in the market should provide:

-1 reliable, reliable and timely information about the market, the structure and dynamics of specific demand, tastes and preferences of buyers, that is, information about external conditions functioning of the company;
+1 reliable, reliable and timely information about the market, the structure and dynamics of specific demand, the tastes and preferences of buyers, that is, information about external conditions the functioning of the firm;

-2 the creation of a product, a range of products that more fully satisfies market requirements than the products of competitors;
+2 the creation of such a product, a range of products that more fully meets the requirements of the market than the products of competitors;

-3 the necessary impact on the consumer, on demand, on the market, ensuring the maximum possible control over the scope of sales.
+3 the necessary impact on the consumer, on demand, on the market, providing the maximum possible control over the scope of sales.

-1. Focus on achieving the final practical result of production and sales activities.
+1. Focus on achieving the final practical result of production and marketing activities.

-2. Concentration of research, production and sales efforts in critical areas of marketing activities.
+2. Concentration of research, production and marketing efforts on the decisive areas of marketing activity.

-The focus of the enterprise is not on the immediate, but on the long-term result of marketing work.
-This requires special attention to predictive research and the development, based on their results, of market novelty products that ensure highly profitable economic activity.
+The focus of the enterprise is not on the momentary, but on the long-term result of marketing work.
+This requires special attention to predictive research, the development of market novelty products based on their results, providing highly profitable economic activity.

-Application in unity and interconnection of strategy and tactics of active adaptation to the requirements of potential buyers with simultaneous targeted influence on them.
+Application in unity and interconnection of the strategy and tactics of active adaptation to the requirements of potential buyers with simultaneous targeted impact on them.

-Marketing principles are the starting points of the market activity of an enterprise, providing for knowledge of the market, adaptation to the market and active influence on it.
+The principles of marketing are the initial provisions of the market activity of an enterprise, providing for knowledge of the market, adaptation to the market and active influence on it.

-Marketing principles determine the general direction of the enterprise's goals in the field of marketing.
+The principles of marketing determine the general direction of the goals of the enterprise in the field of marketing.

 2 Goals, objectives and functions of marketing

-The main thing in marketing is its target orientation and complexity, that is, the merging together of all the individual components of this activity.
+The main thing in marketing is its target orientation and complexity, that is, the fusion of all the individual components of this activity.

-The main goal of marketing is to orient production to market requirements and develop an action plan to study the market.
+The main goal of marketing is to orient production to market requirements, develop an action plan for market research.

-From the perspective of consumer-oriented marketing, the purpose of marketing may be:
+From the point of view of consumer-oriented marketing, the goal of marketing can be:

-achieving maximum consumption (the goal of marketing is to maximize production and consumption levels and, consequently, the welfare of society);
+achieving maximum consumption (the goal of marketing is to maximize the levels of production and consumption and, consequently, the welfare of society);

-achieving maximum consumer satisfaction (the goal of marketing, according to which marketing helps increase consumer satisfaction, and does not simply increase consumption);
+achieving maximum customer satisfaction (the goal of marketing, according to which marketing helps to increase the degree of customer satisfaction, and not just increases consumption);

 maximum high quality of life (the goal of marketing, which is that it provides, along with the quality, quantity and variety of available goods, quality.